-Closing old and unused credit accounts on your credit reports can help you avoid unnecessary fees and guard against identity theft.
-However, it can also cause your credit score to drop if you are not careful.
+Closing old and unused credit accounts can help you avoid unnecessary fees and guard against identity theft.
+However, it can also cause your credit score to drop if you aren't careful.
 Here are a few do's and don'ts for closing those dormant accounts:

 - Consider closing unused cards that are costing you money.
 If your card has an extraordinarily high interest rate or an abundance of fees, and your provider isn't willing to lower your rate or waive some fees, you may want to consider closing the card - especially if you don't use it.